MikeXydas/Data-Bites/README.md

   I really like airplanes.
 I like travelling in them, learning about them and flying them (thankfully for everyone in simulators).
 So I was thinking of a small project in this field and came up with **analysis of airline reviews**.
   We will find which features seem to be the most important for a positive experience and fit simple models to predict future rating reviews by their text.
+  The question we want to answer is **what should airlines focus to improve**.